braac/zed-pre-release-windows-builds/README.md

 ## Is it safe?

 This repository contains a [simple GitHub workflow](./.github/workflows/build.yml) that builds a windows executable from Zed [pre-release](https://github.com/zed-industries/zed/releases?q=pre&expanded=true) source codes.
+The workflow is scheduled to check for pre-releases every 20 minutes and takes approximately 1 hour to build the release.

 See the [Zed homepage](https://zed.dev/) or [official repository](https://github.com/zed-industries/zed) for more details.